DonMag/ScratchPad/README.md

 Misc work on individual tasks... kind of a "ScratchPad"

-Swift3/scratchy - example of dynamically adding arrangedSubviews to a UIStackView
+ - Swift3/scratchy - example of dynamically adding arrangedSubviews to a UIStackView
+ - Obj-C/ButtonsInScrollView - Objective-C UIScrollView example project